miguelpdl/WebRTC-codelab/session05/lab/md/step02.md

 ## Create the client web page

-Now we must create the client web app, and so lets start by creating a new HTML5 document call it _index.html_.
+Now we must create the client web app, and so lets start by creating a new HTML5 document and call it _index.html_.

-Add the client code
+Add the following client code.

 ~~~
 <!DOCTYPE html>